Used at Belhaven University and other places to answer the question: “What do Protestants believe?” It’s not the whole answer, but it’s a start.

 4. We Obtain Eternal Salvation by God’s Grace Alone (Sola Gratia)

 Most religions teach that we are saved by a mix of religious rituals and self-merit, yet we deserve nothing but God’s justice and wrath.
 The Reformation stressed the Bible’s teaching that: “Jesus paid it all, All to Him we owe.
-Sin had left a crimson stain, He washed us white as snow.”2 Because of God’s great love, grace, and mercy, Christ’s works alone save us, not a combination of Jesus’ efforts and ours.
-Christ fully satisfied God’s justice and wrath for us.
+Sin had left a crimson stain, Jesus washed us white as snow.”2 Because of God’s great love, grace, and mercy, Christ’s works alone save us, not a combination of Jesus’ efforts and ours.
+Christ fully satisfied God’s justice and wrath for us and we are forgiven in Him.
 Hallelujah!
 What a Savior!

 5. We are Justified by Faith in Christ Alone (Sola Fide)